cypahimnayan-sys/app-dev/README.md

 ---

 ## **Did You Know?**
-- *K-Pop: Demon Hunters* is the **first Korean-inspired animated movie** from *Sony Pictures Animation*.
+- *K-Pop Demon Hunters* is the **first Korean-inspired animated movie** from *Sony Pictures Animation*.
 - The film features original songs and designs inspired by real K-pop performances.
 - It was officially released on **June 20, 2025**, and quickly gained fans around the world.

 ---

 ## **Why I Love It**
-I love *K-Pop: Demon Hunters* because it shows that music and passion can be powerful weapons for good.
+I love *K-Pop Demon Hunters* because it shows that music and passion can be powerful weapons for good.
 It’s full of color, energy, and heart, and I like how the characters fight not just monsters but also their own fears.
 It’s inspiring to see a movie that celebrates Korean culture while delivering a fun and meaningful story.